Rampage Jackson

-Quinton Randi Jackson (born June 20, 1978), known by his ring name of Rampage Jackson, is an American former mixed martial artist, actor, kickboxer, and professional wrestler.
+Quinton Ramone Jackson (born June 20, 1978) is an American online streamer and former mixed martial artist, actor, kickboxer, and professional wrestler known by his ring name of Rampage Jackson.
 During the course of his mixed martial arts (MMA) career, Jackson won the UFC Light Heavyweight Championship, the Bellator Season 10 Light Heavyweight Tournament Championship, and unified the UFC Light Heavyweight Championship with the Pride FC World Middleweight Championship belt.
 Due to his eccentric personality and aggressive fighting style, Jackson became a star in Japan during his tenure with Pride FC and following his move to the UFC, he helped pioneer MMA's growth into a worldwide sport.

 Background

 Jackson is from Memphis, Tennessee, and had a difficult childhood.
 He began selling drugs from a young age and was involved in many street fights.
 His drug-addicted father disappeared when Jackson was only 10 years old, before returning to his life in 2003.
 Jackson had his first experience with combat sports as a wrestler for Raleigh-Egypt High School, enrolling at the school as a 17-year-old freshman, where his career included All-State honors in his senior year after wrestling for fifth in the state tournament at 189 lb.
 In high school, Jackson also befriended fellow Bellator light heavyweight Jacob Noe, a karate practitioner who taught Jackson striking techniques, in exchange for wrestling techniques.
 Originally, Jackson intended to pursue a career in professional wrestling after graduating high school, but ultimately extended his amateur wrestling career at Lassen Community College in Susanville, California, before being expelled after a fight with a teammate.
 After discovering mixed martial arts, Jackson trained in Las Vegas with BAMMA fighter Lewis Rumble.